British Citizenship & UK Naturalisation Solicitors

 Our British citizenship lawyers’ expertise

-• KV Sri Lanka v SSHD [2018] EWCA Civ 2483, a key case in respect of examining the treatment of evidence of international instruments, the Court of Appeal allowed our appeal against a decision of the Upper Tribunal that rejected KV’s appeal against deprivation of British Nationality on statelessness grounds.
+- KV Sri Lanka v SSHD [2018] EWCA Civ 2483 – Examining the treatment of evidence of international instruments, the Court of Appeal allowed our appeal against a decision of the Upper Tribunal that rejected KV’s appeal against deprivation of British Nationality on statelessness grounds.

-• R (Teh) v Secretary for the Home Department [2018] EWHC 1586 (Admin) on British Overseas Citizens who renounced their Malaysian citizenship in the mistaken belief that this would make them eligible for full British Citizenship and settlement in the United Kingdom, and admissibility of such individuals to Malaysia for the purpose of Paragraph 403 of Immigration Rules
+- R (Teh) v Secretary for the Home Department [2018] EWHC 1586 (Admin) – British Overseas Citizens renounced their Malaysian citizenship in the mistaken belief that this would make them eligible for full British Citizenship and settlement in the United Kingdom.

-• R(Eric Erron Johnson) v SSHD [2014] EWHC 2386 (Admin): High Court review decision to deport foreign criminal and discrimination under Article 8 concerning ineligibility and British Nationality
+- R(Eric Erron Johnson) v SSHD [2014] EWHC 2386 (Admin) – The High Court reviewed a decision to deport a foreign criminal, following questions surrounding discrimination under Article 8 and rules on ineligibility and British Nationality.

 British citizenship by naturalisation